-White-plumed and Rufous-throated Antbird, and more.
+Rock lek, where this stunning bird is regularly seen as the males display for females.
+The lek's location is about a 20-minute walk on a flat forest trail.
+We should have a good chance to see and photograph this unique bird.
+Some other species regularly seen along this trail include Yellow-billed Jacamar, Rufous-winged Ground Cuckoo, Spotted Antpitta, Amazonian Motmot, Scarlet and Red-and-green Macaws, Painted Parakeet, White-plumed and Rufous-throated Antbird, and more.
 We then continue to the Amerindian village of Surama, where you will be welcomed by the staff and then settle in to your basic accommodation for the next two nights.

 The Amerindian community of Surama is located in the heart of Guyana.
 The village is set in five square miles of savannah which is ringed by the forest-covered Pakarima Mountains.
 Surama's inhabitants are mainly made up of the Makushi people, one of the nine indigenous people of Guyana, and they still observe many of the traditional practices of their ancestors.
-After lunch, as the afternoon cools, we will have the option of touring the village or continuing to bird.
-Participants who opt for the latter will venture out into the savanna and through the forest for a chance to find White-naped Xenopsaris, Fiery-tailed Awlbill, Tufted Coquette and more.
+After lunch, will venture out into the savanna and through the forest for a chance to find White-naped Xenopsaris and the Sooty-capped Hermit.
+We will continue back out along the main road to target bird like Crimson Fruitcrow, Olive-green Tyrannulet, Blue-cheeked Parrot, Caica Parrot, Dusky Parrot, Painted Parakeet, Variable Chachaca, Black Spotted-Barbet, Tiny Hawk and many other targets.
 We may also visit a nearby pond to look for the Great Potoo that roosts in the area.